This policy (PCY135) outlines our commitment to ensuring risk based decision making is based on a consistent application of corporate methodology.

 - Under the Accountabilities Framework, Process Owners in conjunction with Process Managers have full accountability and authority to manage a risk in relation to their process.

 - Risks raised outside of a manager’s accountability will be considered and allocated to the applicable area in accordance with accountability principles.

-Extreme and high risks and associated mitigation plans are escalated and reported regularly to the Risk Management Committee and the Board.
+Extreme and high risks and associated mitigation plans are escalated and reported regularly to the Risk Management Committee, Audit & Risk Committee and the Board.

 The risk management process is coordinated and monitored by Risk & Assurance Branch.